 - 'f' Truncate names in the archive.
 GNU ar will normally permit file names of any length.
 This will cause it to create archives which are not compatible with the native ar program on some systems.
 If this is a concern, the 'f' modifier may be used to truncate file names when putting them in the archive. - 'i' Insert new files before an existing member of the archive.
-If you use the modifier 'i', the name of an existing archive member must be present as the relpos argument, before the archive specification. (same as 'b'). - '1' This modifier is accepted but not used. - "N" Uses the count parameter.
+If you use the modifier 'i', the name of an existing archive member must be present as the relpos argument, before the archive specification. (same as 'b'). - '1' This modifier is accepted but not used. - 'N' Uses the count parameter.
 This is used if there are multiple entries in the archive with the same name.
 Extract or delete instance count of the given name from the archive. - 'o' Preserve the original dates of members when extracting them.
-If you do not specify this modifier, files extracted from the archive are stamped with the time of extraction. - 'P' Use the full path name when matching names in the archive.
-GNU ar can not create an archive with a full path name (such archives are not POSIX complaint), but other archive creators can.
-This option will cause GNU ar to match file names using a complete path name, which can be convenient when extracting a single file from an archive created by another tool. - 's' Write an object-file index into the archive, or update an existing one, even if no other change is made to the archive.
+If you do not specify this modifier, files extracted from the archive are stamped with the time of extraction. - '0' Display member offsets inside the archive.
+Use together with the 't' option. - 'P' Use the full path name when matching or storing names in the archive.
+Archives created with full path names are not POSIX compliant, and thus may not work with tools other than up to date GNU tools.
+Modifying such archives with GNU ar without using P will remove the full path names unless the archive is a thin archive.
+Note that P may be useful when adding files to a thin archive since r without P ignores the path when choosing which element to replace.
+Thus ar rcST archive.a subdir/file1 subdir/file2 file1 will result in the first subdir/file1 being replaced with file1 from the current directory.
+Adding P will prevent this replacement.

+- 's' Write an object-file index into the archive, or update an existing one, even if no other change is made to the archive.
 You may use this modifier flag either with any operation, or alone.
 Running 'ar s' on an archive is equivalent to running 'ranlib' on it. - 'S' Do not generate an archive symbol table.
 This can speed up building a large library in several steps.
 The resulting archive can not be used with the linker.
 In order to build a symbol table, you must omit the 'S' modifier on the last execution of 'ar', or you must run 'ranlib' on the archive. - 'T' Make the specified archive a thin archive.
 If it already exists and is a regular archive, the existing members must be present in the same directory as archive. - 'u' Normally, 'ar r'... inserts all files listed into the archive.
 If you would like to insert only those of the files you list that are newer than existing members of the same names, use this modifier.
 The 'u' modifier is allowed only for the operation 'r' (replace).
-In particular, the combination 'qu' is not allowed, since checking the timestamps would lose any speed advantage from the operation 'q'. - "U" Do not operate in deterministic mode.
+In particular, the combination 'qu' is not allowed, since checking the timestamps would lose any speed advantage from the operation 'q'.

+'U' Do not operate in deterministic mode.
 This is the inverse of the 'D' modifier, above: added files and the archive index will get their actual UID, GID, timestamp, and file mode values.

-This is the default unless 'binutils' was configured with '--enable-deterministic-archives'.
+This is the default unless binutils was configured with --enable-deterministic-archives.